meleu/tdd-ruby/arrays-and-floats.md

 #=> 2
 ```

  If `/` "slash" is a method, then we have documentation for it!
-As we are calling it on `10`, we should look for the `#/` method in [the Integer documentation](https://ruby-doc.org/current/Integer.html#method-i-2F).
+As we are calling it an Integer (`10`), we should look for [the Integer#/ documentation](https://ruby-doc.org/current/Integer.html#method-i-2F).
 And there we can see this description:

 > **self / numeric → numeric_result**
 >
 >Performs division; for integer `numeric`, truncates the result to an integer

 Oh, that's why our average function is not working properly!
-As the `numeric` argument is an integer, the result is truncated to an integer.
+As the divisor is an integer, the result is truncated to an integer.

-So, to solve this we just need to convert `numeric` to a float.
+To solve this we just need to convert the divisor to a float.
 Let's confirm:

 ```ruby
 # IRB SESSION